-The Invitation to Comment stated that the IFRS Foundation shall make publicly available materials describing the process used to identify and select IFRS Taxonomy content not directly new or amended Standards.
+The Invitation to Comment stated that the IFRS Foundation shall make publicly available materials describing the process used to identify and select IFRS Taxonomy content not directly reflecting the IFRS Standards.
 The staff are currently preparing a new IFRS Taxonomy guide detailing the process followed for common practice content.
 This guide will also describe the purpose of common practice content.